Mexico pins hopes on U.S. vaccine sharing after Biden's 100-day target

 Although a deal was not reached, Lopez Obrador said he and Biden agreed for teams from Mexico and the United States to study possibilities for sharing vaccines with Mexico.

-“The possibility is not closed,” Lopez Obrador told a news conference a day after a virtual meeting between the two leaders, referring to his request for the United States to help fill some of the gap in Mexico’s vaccine supply.
+“The possibility is not closed,” Lopez Obrador told a news conference a day after a virtual meeting with Biden, referring to his request for the United States to help offset shortfalls in Mexico’s vaccine supply.

 “But it’s subject to the decision to be taken by teams both in Mexico and the United States.
 They will decide if it’s possible, and when,” he added.